 It sounds easy right?
 Well, the truth is that for many of us, we are rarely focusing on the here and now.
 We may physically be present, but our minds are either thinking about all we need to be doing next or what we should have done or said.
 Being mindful, is choosing to tune out those thoughts and instead being completely grounded and focused on the task at hand.

-One way to incorporate mindfulness into your everyday outdoor actives is to take a mindful walk.
-As you begin your walk, begin to focus your attention solely on the walk and being outdoors.
+One way you can practice mindfulness outdoors is to take a quiet, mindful walk.
+As you begin your walk, focus your attention solely on the walk and being outdoors.
 Take a deep breath and notice what you smell.
 Maybe you simply smell fresh air, or the scent of a blooming flower and if you are walking in a city, maybe you can smell food from nearby restaurants.
 No matter what you smell, take a moment to acknowledge your sense of smell with a deep breath.
 Second, with your next breath take note of something you can see.
 Focus on that object and take a mindful breath.

 As you take your next mindful breath, close your eyes and focus your attention on something you can hear.
 Let all of your attention go to the sound you hear and take another mindful breath.
 As you continue your walk take note of being in the present moment with your breaths.
 You are not thinking about all the things you need to do or looking on your phone.
 Instead you are living in the PRESENT moment by only thinking about what you can hear, see and smell on your mindful walk.

 If you are walking with your kids, talk about what you hear, smell and see as you walk together.
 This will help teach your children about being mindful outdoors.
 The incredible thing about children, is that they are naturals at being mindful.
 We are just there to help guide them in understanding how being mindful can help them calm down when they are worried or nervous.

 How Can I be Mindful in Nature